w3c/sync-media-pub/src/pages/sync-media.md

 layout: spec.njk
 ---
 <section id="abstract">
     <p>This specification defines SyncMedia, a format for synchronized media presentations.
-A presentation consists of media, potentially of different types, orchestrated in a linear timeline.
+A presentation consists of media, potentially of different types, orchestrated in a [=timeline=].
 SyncMedia presentations are rendered to a user by a SyncMedia-aware player.</p>
 </section>

 <section id="sotd">